-The program provides Year 9 and 10 students with an opportunity to engage in STEM inquiry-based projects to address real-world STEM challenges, gaining 21st Century skills along the way.
+The program provides Year 7 to 10 students with an opportunity to engage in STEM inquiry-based projects to address real-world STEM challenges.

 Teachers are paired with local STEM professionals to mentor them through the projects and they increase their skills and knowledge through exposure to contemporary STEM practices.

 Students can participate in site visits, work experience and local STEM careers events.
 These activities will expose students to a range of different STEM opportunities and education pathways that lead to exciting local STEM careers.